terdia/HeadFirstDesignPatternsPHP/src/Observer/doc.md

 ### Usage:

-The example code is for Weather monitoring station (Head first design patterns - Page 38)
+The example code is for Weather monitoring station

 ```php
     use App\Observer\Weather\CurrentConditionDisplay;